-‘ISLA’ is Sol Calero’s first institutional solo exhibition in Belgium.
+ISLA is Sol Calero’s first institutional solo exhibition in Belgium.
 For Kunsthal Extra City, the artist developed a new, site-specific installation.
-This sculptural pavilion, an autonomous structure, has links to the eclectic architectural environment of the premises, a former industrial laundry.
-Evidence of the physical labour previously carried out on the site remains present in the space.
-‘ISLA’ is a structure that can potentially be activated and “used”, with benches and chairs to sit on and a platform to climb on.
+The sculptural pavilion, an autonomous structure, refers to the eclectic architectural environment of the premises, a former industrial laundry.
+Evidence of the physical labor previously carried out on the site remains present in the space.
+ISLA is a structure that can potentially be activated and “used”, with benches and chairs to sit on and a climbable platform.

-The rough texture and composition of the work is reminiscent of the decay of a disused home, left abandoned for an unknown reason.
-‘ISLA’ abstracts the connections between architecture, community and socio-cultural structures and in doing so calls their utopian and dystopian notions into question.
-How does architecture symbolise the state of a community?
-‘ISLA’ calls into question the symptoms and parallelism of social dissolution and architectural decay.
-With her colourful yet positive imagery, Calero designates ruin as a symbol of fragility.
+ISLA abstracts the connections between architecture, community and socio-cultural structures and in doing so calls their utopian and dystopian notions into question.
+How does architecture symbolize the state of a community?
+ISLA calls into question the symptoms and parallelism of social dissolution and architectural decay.

 Realized with the support of Goethe Institut.